bernhard-pfann/vienna-traffic-density/README.md

     <li>Frame a constrained optimiziation problem to estimate a "traffic-coefficient" per each area, representing its traffic-density</li>
     <li>Analyze traffic-density per area during different times of the day</li>
 </ul>

-### Project Structure
-Recalculation of all results can be executed by running "calc-paths.ipynb" to simluate all path information.
-After that, "optimize.ipynb" can be executed to fit optimal coefficients for each area.
-Following custom modules are called in the background:
-- data_streets.py -->
-- data_areas.py -->
-- data_uber.py
-- street_network.py -->

 ## PART 1: Simulating Paths